[Solved] How to Create a UEFI-bootable Portable Windows USB Drive?

 Conclusion

-In this tutorial, we explained in detail how to free create a UEFI bootable portable Windows USB drive with the best free portable Windows creator Hasleo WinToUSB.
-Additionally, you can use Hasleo WinToUSB to create a Windows installation USB drive that supports BIOS and UEFI to install Windows on both BIOS and UEFI computers.
+In this tutorial, we explain how to create a UEFI-bootable portable Windows USB drive for free using Hasleo WinToUSB, the best free portable system creator.
+Additionally, Hasleo WinToUSB supports creating Windows installation USB drives compatible with BIOS and UEFI to install Windows on both BIOS and UEFI computers.

 top